 - Review SIP-1.

-- Fork the repository by clicking "Fork" in the top right.
+- Fork the repository by visiting the SIPs repo and pressing "Fork" in the top right.

 - Add your SIP to your fork of the repository.
 There is a template SIP here.

 - Submit a Pull Request to Synthetix's SIPs repository.

 Your first PR should be a first draft of the final SIP.
 It must meet the